QuickLogic-Corp/qorc-sdk/qt_apps/qt_ssi_ai_app/README.rst

 -  Sensor samples are sent using the `Simple Streaming Interface <https://sensiml.com/documentation/simple-streaming-specification/introduction.html>`__.
    A 16-bit little-endian data format is used for sending each channel's sample data.
-Quickfeather uses either an S3 UART or the USB serial to transmit these data.
+QuickThing+ uses either an S3 UART.
 Sensor samples may be captured using `Data Capture Lab <https://sensiml.com/products/data-capture-lab/>`__

 Accelerometer sensor example